Naya Rivera search: Effort to find missing 'Glee' star at Ventura County lake resumes Sunday

-The Ventura County Sheriff's Office said in a tweet Saturday night that the search of Lake Piru will resume Sunday morning.
+The Ventura County Sheriff's Office said in a tweet Sunday that cabins and outbuildings near Lake Piru were again being searched, along with the shoreline.

 Authorities said Thursday they believe Rivera, 33, drowned in the lake.
 Her 4-year-old son was found alone in a rented boat.